 Switching to a European data center capable of 300Mbps, Astrill's OpenVPN connections managed 'only' 110Mbps.
 Switching to WireGuard got us anything from 150-275Mbps, though, depending how and when we tested, a solid performance which tramples all over many competitors.

 Its WireGuard connections are seriously fast, and there's no doubt that Astrill VPN comes stuffed with high-end and hugely configurable features, but there are some issues, too, and we're unsure whether it's worth the very high price.
-If you're interested take the full 7-day trial before you hand over any cash - or just go straight to a better service like ExpressVPN, which still comes with a 30 day money back guarantee.
+If you're interested take the full 7-day trial before you hand over any cash.

 - We've also highlighted the best VPN